 Python is a great general-purpose language as well as for carrying out statistical analysis and data visualization.
-However, Python is not really user-friendly for data storage.
+However, Python is not really user-friendly when it comes to data storage.
 Thus, often our data will be archived using Excel, SPSS or similar software.

 How to open a .sav file in Python?
 There are some packages as Pyreadstat, and Pandas which allow to perform this operation.
 If we are working with Pandas, the read_spss method will load a .sav file into a Pandas dataframe.
 Note, Pyreadstat will also create a Pandas dataframe from a SPSS file.

 How to Open a SPSS file in Python